 Oral Medicine and Diagnostic Sciences

 The Department of Oral Medicine and Diagnostic Sciences performs multiple functions within the College of Dentistry.
-Faculty in the department teach in the DMD program, the MS in Oral Sciences program, and other advanced training programs.
-There are active clinical and research programs closely linked to the oral cancer research initiatives in the Cancer Center, and studies in oral conditions in HIV.
-The DMRT Office is also housed in the department.
+Faculty in the department teach in the DMD program, the Advanced Standing Program, and the MS in Oral Sciences program, and the clinical specialty training programs.
+There are active clinical and research programs closely linked to the oral cancer research initiatives in the Cancer Center, and studies in oral manifestations of systemic disease.